Ashley River – Charleston, South Carolina

 The Ashley River winds through South Carolina’s Lowcountry and eventually joins the Cooper River to form the Charleston Harbor.
 The blackwater river, or freshwater river stained with tannins, begins in Berkeley County, flows to Summerville alongside Colonial Dorchester, and continues around 17 miles to the harbor before emptying into the Atlantic Ocean.

 The Ashley River was the first designated South Carolina Scenic River in the Lowcountry.
-It was named for Anthony Ashley Cooper, who was Earl of Shaftesbury in the 1600s and one of South Carolina‘s eight Lords Proprietors.
-He was also an important philosopher of his time, who along with John Locke wrote the Fundamental Constitutions of Carolina in 1669.
-At the time the document was “the unalterable form and rule of Government forever” in Carolina.
-“Carolina” originally also included the land between present-day Virginia and Florida.
+It was named for Anthony Ashley Cooper, who was Earl of Shaftesbury in the 1600s and one of South Carolina’s eight Lords Proprietors.
+Cooper was also an important philosopher of his time and, along with John Locke, wrote the Fundamental Constitutions of Carolina in 1669.
+At the time, the document was “the unalterable form and rule of Government forever” in Carolina.
+“Carolina” originally included all the land between present-day Virginia and Florida with no western boundary.

 Ashley River – Bacon’s Bridge and Marion’s Oak

 Below is an historical photo of the old Bacon’s Bridge – for which a major road in Summerville is now named – crossing the Ashley River in Dorchester County.
 The photo is labeled “(Steven’s or) Bacon’s Bridge” because the bridge, which was public, was originally called Steven’s.
 It dated to at least 1722 and was maintained by fees from white males in the parish.
 Looking at the photo, the road leads into Summerville.

 The photo may have been taken by Dr. F.F.
 Sams; it was contributed by his grandson and namesake, Franklin Sams.
 The note above and below the image reads: